Generating Nonclassical States from Classical Radiation by Subtraction Measurements: Nonclassicality

-The entanglement potential is not only a nonclassicality witness but is in fact also a nonclassicality measure.
-Here we examine how the nonclassicality of the states changes with the number of detections at each step of the generalized protocol.
-Figure \ref{fig:EPPlot} shows the entanglement potential of the generalized squeezed states and the cat-like states (for $k = 2, 3, 4$) as a function of the number of detections at each step.
+The entanglement potential is both a nonclassicality witness and measure, and as such can be used to examine how the nonclassicality changes with the number of detections at each step of the generalized protocol.
+It is defined as \be {\rm EP}[\rho] \equiv {\rm log}_2\abs{\abs{\sigma_{\rho}^{T_A}}}_1, \ee where $\sigma_{\rho} = U_{\rm BS}\left( \rho \otimes \ket{0}\bra{0}\right)U_{\rm BS}^{\dagger}$, for $U_{\rm BS}$ the unitary transformation of a 50:50 beam splitter, and $\sigma_{\rho}^{T_A}$ is the partial transpose of $\sigma_{\rho}$ \cite{Vidal:2002uq}.
+Figure \ref{fig:EPPlot} shows the entanglement potential of the generalized squeezed states and the multi-component cat states (for $k = 2, 3, 4$) as a function of the number of detections at each step.
 As can be seen, for the squeezed state ($k=2$), the maximum value of EP occurs around the optimal value of $N$ determined in the main text.
-In addition, for each state shown in figure \ref{fig:EPPlot}, the value of $N$ which gave the highest fidelity with the ideal state corresponds to a near maximum value of the entanglement potential.